 Complete access to a client can be limited to one or more specific users.
-This is enabled in the Client workspace Client - Security tab which can only be accessed by an FYI administrator or a user who has been give access to the client.
+This is enabled in the Client workspace Client - Security tab which can only be accessed by an FYI Admin or a user who has been given access to the client.

 Tasks in Home - My tasks or Delegated Tasks

-When there is more than 100 tasks, click the Load More button at the top of the list to display the additional Tasks.
+When there are more than 100 tasks, click the Load More button at the top of the list to display the additional Tasks.
 Refer to Displaying Tasks from your Home.